7 (Nelly Furtado album)

-7 is the seventh studio album by Canadian singer-songwriter Nelly Furtado, released on 20 September 2024, through Nelstar Entertainment and 21 Entertainment Group.
+7 is the seventh studio album by Canadian singer-songwriter Nelly Furtado, released on September 20, 2024, through Nelstar Entertainment and 21 Entertainment Group.
 It is her first album since 2017's The Ride, and was preceded by the singles "Love Bites" featuring Tove Lo and SG Lewis and "Corazón" featuring Bomba Estéreo.
 The album additionally contains collaborations with singer Charlotte Day Wilson, DJ and producer Dom Dolla and producers WondaGurl and T-Minus.

+7 was nominated at the 2026 Juno Awards for Pop Album of the Year.

 Background

 After several years of inactivity, Furtado confirmed new music in an interview in Fault magazine in May 2023, saying that she had "recorded a hundred songs in the last 18 months" and was "so excited to bring people new music".

 With the album's announcement in July 2024, Furtado said that she wrote "400–500 pieces of music in 4 years" and explained that her ADHD does not "always allow for [her] to organize creations in a methodical way so it's hard to explain how we have chosen 14 songs that magically rose to the top of the heap".
 Furtado likened the songs to "random seashells that may be similar but not at all alike" and said that her intention was to "provide some portals to trip out and release and escape".
 Her label called the album "four years of artistic discovery".

 About the album title, Furtado stated it was the only title that made sense to her, as well as being her seventh studio album and seven years having passed since her previous album, because "it's more like a collection.
 Fashion collections don't really have titles, they're just called collection number 10 or 21.
 This is my collection seven."